Battle of San Domingo order of battle: French squadron

-Contre-amiral Leissègues' squadron was unchanged from the force that left Brest on 13 December.
+Leissègues' squadron was unchanged from the force that left Brest on 13 December.
 All ships however, especially Jupiter and Diomède, had been badly damaged by storms off the Azores in late December and repairs were incomplete by the time of Duckworth's attack, most of the fleet still undergoing caulking at Santo Domingo.
 Recognising that if he was caught at anchor he would be destroyed, Leissègues sent orders from his offices in Santo Domingo for the fleet to sail, joining them later by small boat.
 Trapped against the land with the wind from the west, Leissègues had no option but to form a line of battle and wait to meet the British squadron.
 Although his ships fought hard, they were unable to mutually support one another and were rapidly overwhelmed: three surrendered, while Diomède and Impérial were driven ashore and wrecked to prevent their capture.
 The only ships to escape were the two frigates and a corvette that and slipped between the French line and the land early in the battle and made sail to the west, eventually reaching France.

 French casualties are hard to calculate, as the best available source is the vague totals submitted by Duckworth in his account to the Admiralty.
 He estimates, apparently based on reports by the senior remaining French officers on Alexandre, Jupiter and Brave, that those three ships suffered 760 casualties in total.
 These accounts were subsequently called into question by historian William James, who considered them too high.
 James also criticised the assumed totals for Impérial and Diomède, which are even less certain but reportedly totalled 500 and 250 respectively.
 In addition to those killed and wounded, the entire surviving crews of Alexandre, Jupiter and Brave were taken prisoner, as were 150 men from Diomède and six from Impérial seized by British boarding parties on 8 February.